-Since 2010, the Centers for Disease Control and Prevention (CDC) has reported an estimated 39 million annual visits to non-federally employed, office-based dermatologists in the U.S.
+The Centers for Disease Control and Prevention (CDC) estimate there were 39 million visits to non-federally employed, office-based dermatologists in the U.S. in 2010.

 - Dermatology is concerned with the health of the skin, nails, and mucous membranes.

-- There are around 8,500 qualified dermatologists in the United States (U.S.).
-These are registered with the American Academy of Dermatology (AAD).
+- There are around 8,500 qualified dermatologists in the U.S.

 - Dermatologists treat over 3,000 skin conditions, including acne, psoriasis, and skin cancer.